Lochgoilhead to Inveruglas

 Lochgoilhead to Arrochar

-Across the stile the path all but disappears as the route crosses the empty pass between Lochgoilhead and Ardgartan.
+Through the gate the path all but disappears as the route crosses the empty pass between Lochgoilhead and Ardgartan.
 The recommended route across the hillside is marked by white posts, the first of which is uphill and to the left of the stile.
 Follow the white posts across the hill to reach a marker post on a cairn by a small lochan ( GR 234 019 ).
 Ahead are the views to the Luss hills and Ben Lomond, with Beinn Bheula behind and the Brack to your left.
 From here continue downhill towards the trees, and enter the forest through a gate in the fence.
 If in doubt head for the fence line and continue downhill until you reach the gate.
 In poor visibility a map and compass may be necessary; from the stile follow 72º (magnetic) for 600m to a marker post raised on a mound, then follow 89º for 550m to reach the cairn, and finally follow 101º for 230m to the gate (these bearings correct in 2009).

 From the gate follow the track steeply downhill, crossing two small footbridges before coming to a forest road.
 Turn right to continue down hill, and later bear right again at the fork in the road to cross Coilessan Burn.
 Continue downhill for a further 650m and turn left at the T-junction, which will lead you over bridge and past a forestry barrier to join a quiet tarmac road.
 Follow this road for just under 2km and then turn right onto a small path that leads to the shores of Loch Long.
 Follow this path as it follows alongside the shore, turns right beside a small stream, and then left to meet with a tarmac road.
 The Loch Lomond & Cowal Way turns left onto this road for a few hundred meters, then right across a wooden bridge.
 Once over the bridge, the route turns left and follows the banks of the river towards Ardgartan.
 The visitor centre is now closed, however there are still public toilets, information boards and a carpark here.
 To continue the Loch Lomond & Cowal Way, turn right up the cycle track before the carpark.
 Cross the busy A83 and follow the winding path on the other side, which climbs uphill to meet an old forest road.
 The route follows this road, ignoring the path up to the Cobbler on your left, and then turns right down a smaller path 100m past a radio mast.
 Follow this zigzagging path downhill to reach the the loch-side carpark at Arrochar.
 Head right through the carpark and follow the footpath round the shore, and across the footbridge to reach another carpark.
 For the facilities at Arrochar, turn right along the pavement, or to continue the way turn left across the main road and take the forest road between the houses, near the road bridge over Loin Water.